Adapting your home: Access into and around your home

 • Is it possible to close the door with the threshold ramp in place?

-• Do you need assistance to position the ramp each time you enter and leave your home?
-Consider if a two-sided threshold ramp could be an option
+• Do you need assistance to position the ramp each time you enter and leave your home and consider if a two-sided threshold ramp could be an option.

 • How much does the threshold ramp weigh?

-• Can it be stored out of the way when not in use?
+• How durable is it and can it be stored out of the way when not in use?

 • Does it have a slip resistant surface?